Answered By: Josh Waltman Last Updated: Jun 29, 2020 Views: 5630

-Some scholarly journals don’t have a peer review process for the articles they contain.
+Some scholarly journals do not have a peer review process for the articles they contain.
 This is often the case with religion journals.
 But as long as non-peer reviewed articles cite their sources and/or are written by someone who is a scholar in the field, they can usually be cited in your research.

 Scholarly/peer reviewed articles usually:

-· begin with an abstract (a paragraph that gives a synopsis of the article).
+- Begin with an abstract (a paragraph that gives a synopsis of the article).
 If the article is describing a research study, the abstract will usually state that.

-· have a lengthy reference list or footnotes citing sources used by the author(s).
+- Have a lengthy reference list or footnotes citing sources used by the author(s).

-· will often be written by someone who is affiliated with a scholarly institution such as a university or by someone who has a degree in or is highly respected in the field he/she is writing about.
+- Will often be written by someone who is affiliated with a scholarly institution such as a university or by someone who has a degree in or is highly respected in the field he/she is writing about.

 If the article is describing a research study it will:

-· often contain charts and graphs illustrating the research.
+- Often contain charts and graphs illustrating the research.

-· contain numerical data showing statistical methods used in the research.
+- Contain numerical data showing statistical methods used in the research.

-· have sections describing the research.
+- Have sections describing the research.
 The sections will have headings such as “Introduction”, “Method”, “Results”, “Discussion”, and “Conclusion”.

-You can use our library research databases to find scholarly/peer reviewed journal articles.
+You can use our library databases to find scholarly/peer reviewed journal articles.
 Most of our databases have a box (limiter) you can select so that every item you find comes from a scholarly/peer reviewed journal.